 - Inform your College Head or Deputy College Head, Monash Residential Services.

-- If possible, dial 56266 for Administration Office switchboard and report the situation.
+- If possible, dial 56266 during business hours for the the Administration Office switchboard and report the situation.

 Emergencies should be directed to Security on 9905 3333 from an external telephone OR extension 333 from an internal telephone.